lucadibello/SwissJobRightNow/README.md

 ## Results

 Note: This is a real result.
-I personally used this tool to search for my internship position this year!
+I personally used this tool to look for my internship position this year!

 ![image](https://user-images.githubusercontent.com/37295664/159128276-33a0bf00-8fb9-405a-bb51-f8776cb1db18.png)